-You can shop rates from over 50 of Canada's most trusted insurance providers.
+Compare your auto insurance quotes from over 50 of Canada's most trusted insurance providers.

-You select your best quote from the options available to you.
+Select the best car insurance quote from the options available to you.

-Secure your rate
+4. Secure your rate

 Use our site to compare auto insurance rates from over 50 insurance companies.
 You can shop the market to find the lowest car insurance rate.
 No one else publishes as many rates as we do.

 Comparing with us costs you nothing!
 Our service is absolutely free.
 There are no hidden costs or strings attached because we make our money from partners we work with, not you.